 Scenarios: shipping costs in multiple areas

-The following example uses the company_sales_record dataset as an example.
+The following example uses the company_sales_record dataset.

 - Log on to the Quick BI console.

-- Click Save to save current dashboard.
+- Click Save to save the dashboard.

 Configure the style

 - In the Basic Settings section, you can configure the chart title, title color, hyperlinks for page jumping, and background color.
 This example uses Dark as the background color.

 - In the Layout section, you can configure the legend location, display mode, label style, leaders, and radius.
 In this example, Label Style is set to Name, Value (Percentage).
 The legend is displayed on the Right of the chart.